bvermeulen/Rocket-and-gravity-turn/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\dot{v} = \frac{F}{m} - g \cdot \cos \beta">
 <img src="https://render.githubusercontent.com/render/math?math=v\dot{\beta} = g \cdot \sin{\beta}">

-where v is the speed of the vehicle, g is the gravitational acceleration at the vehicle's current altitude, F is the accelerating force and &beta is the angle between the vertical and the vehicle's velocity vector.
+where v is the speed of the vehicle, g is the gravitational acceleration at the vehicle's current altitude, F is the accelerating force and &beta; is the angle between the vertical and the vehicle's velocity vector.
 In the original version of the model, the authors neglect aspects of the problem:
 - Variation of g over altitude
 - Decrease of vehicle mass due to fuel consumption
 - Curvature of the surface